JUNAID69/MGFE/README.md

 + Trying to create a best End-to-End Solution for a Food/Drinks Ordering App which will be of a great use after Covid19 Pandemic where customers fill unsafe while using a HardCopy Menu.
 + Users no longer have to call a Waiter for Ordering or for doing a Payment.
 + Making the Ordering Drinks Task very Interactive and Innovative by Introducing Dynamic Pricing of Drinks(Prices of drinks change while ordering depending on our Algorithm).

+<a id = "Introduction"></a>

+## Introduction

++ The Meat and Greet Food Exchange is a dine-in ordering web application for mobile devices which helps people to order food or drinks in a club/restaurant.
+This software will be designed to increase restaurant customer interaction and not make them wait for the waiter to take their order.
++ This software will be implementing a stock market theme for ordering food as well as drinks.
+As in a stock market, more demand means higher prices similarly, the software should increase the price of the drink based on its demand.
++ TBSE will “trade” * in food and drinks whilst making sure you have a great exchange (of conversation, of course!).
+Starting with all prices starting at retail prices, the prices of your favorite food rise in direct proportion to its consumption over a period of time.
++ Every increasing peg/pint/shot/glass ordered by a patron increases its value margin, to be brought down once again if time is on your side (if orders for the same drink decrease over a period of time).
+Before you gasp in worry, our circuit breaker system will ensure that you get the best bang for your buck always (whether your favourite stock is high or low).

 <a id = "features"></a>
 ## Project Background